-Every person purchasing a Trapper License must complete a NMDGF-approved trapper education course before setting any trap or snare in New Mexico.
+Every person purchasing a Trapper License must complete a NMDGF-approved trapper education course before setting any trap or snare, or hunting any furbearer in New Mexico.
 Each person is required to complete the education course only once in their lifetime; all courses are available free of charge.
 Proof of successful completion of a trapper education course in any other state will be accepted, but the New Mexico Furbearer Law and Species Identification Course must also be completed.